 Wiring Diagrams for Receptacle Outlets

-This page contains wiring diagrams for most household receptacle outlets you will encounter including grounded and ungrounded duplex outlets, ground fault circuit interrupters (GFCI), as well as 20amp, 30amp and 50amp receptacles for 120 volt and 240 volt circuits.
+This page contains wiring diagrams for most household receptacle outlets you will encounter including: grounded and ungrounded duplex outlets, ground fault circuit interrupters (GFCI), 20amp, 30amp, and 50amp receptacles for 120 volt and 240 volt circuits.

 Wiring a Grounded Duplex Receptacle Outlet

 This is a standard 15 amp, 120 volt wall receptacle outlet wiring diagram.
 This is a polarized device.
 The long slot on the left is the neutral contact and the short slot is the hot contact.
 A grounded contact at the bottom, center is crescent shaped.
 Don't use this receptacle when no ground wire is available.

 This receptacle can typically be found in living room and bedroom wall outlets.
 One of these may be controlled with a switch and/or wired to other outlets in the circuit.
 For a 15 amp receptacle like this, 14/2 cable with ground should be used to feed the circuit.

 This is an older version of the receptacle outlet in the first diagram.
 The slots are different sizes to accept polarized plugs, but it lacks a grounding slot.
 This outlet does not make use of a ground wire and there is no protection against electrocution as provide by the grounded receptacle.

 When replacing an ungrounded, polarized receptacle use this type and not the grounded type previously mentioned unless it is grounded by a jumper wire to a metal outlet box that is tied to the house service panel ground through a continuos metal conduit.

 Wiring an Ungrounded, Non-Polarized Outlet